 Item Description Source Select Excel File to import data from an Excel file.

-Remote Data Connection If your Axiom Software system is hosted on the Axiom Cloud Service, and you are not using the "prompt for file" option (see the File Location setting), then you must specify a remote data connection so that the cloud service can read the file located on your network.
-You can select from any remote data connection that has been set up in Scheduler.
+Item Description Remote Data Connection If your Axiom Software system is hosted on the Axiom Cloud Service, and you are not using the "prompt for file" option (see the File Location setting), then you must specify a remote data connection so that the cloud service can read the file located on your network.
+You can select any remote data connection defined in your system, or you can enter an import variable name.
+For example, you can enter the built-in system variable {DefaultRemoteDataConnection} to automatically use the default remote data connection for your system.
+For information on how the default remote data connection is determined, see System variables.
+Remote data connections are defined in Scheduler.
+For more information, see the Scheduler Guide .
 If no remote data connections have been defined in your system, then this setting does not apply and will not display.
 Sheet name The sheet in the Excel file to import.
 Leave this blank to use the first sheet in the file.
 Only one sheet can be imported.
 Variables can be used to specify the sheet name.
 See Using variables in imports.